-The Council of Property Search Organisations (CoPSO) published conclusions of a review by MoveWithUs that conveyancing searches do not figure amongst the most frequent causes of hindrances in the conveyancing process.
-Searches are unlikely to be the root cause of slowing down conveyancing in South West London.
+The Council of Property Search Organisations (CoPSO) has noted the determinations of research by MoveWithUs that conveyancing searches do not feature within the most frequent causes of delays in the conveyancing process.
+Local searches are unlikely to be the root cause of delay in conveyancing in South West London.

-I have todaydiscovered that Stirling Law have closed.
-They carried out my conveyancing in South West London for a purchase of a freehold house 18 months ago.
-How can I establish that my home is in my name in the name of the former proprietor?
+I have recentlyfound out that Arc property Solicitors have been shut down.
+They conducted my conveyancing in South West London for a purchase of a leasehold apartment 18 months ago.
+How can I check that my home is registered correctly in the name of the previous owner?

-The easiest method to check if the property is in your name, you can make a search of the land registry (£3.00).
+The quickest method to check if the property is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of South West London conveyancing specialists.